Understanding How FMLA Can Help

 Specifically, the Family and Medical Leave Act (FMLA) provides job protection to individuals with chronic health conditions like multiple sclerosis if the following applies:

-• Your company employees at least 15 people,
+• Your company employs at least 15 people,

-• You worked for your employer a total of twelve months (during the past seven years), and
+• You worked for your employer for a total of twelve months (during the past seven years) and

-• During the past 12-consecutive months you worked at least 1, 250 hours (that’s about 156 days, 31 weeks, or almost eight months) If you worked less time than the 1,250 hours, you do not qualify for FMLA job protection.
+• You worked at least 1,250 hours during the past 12 consecutive months (that’s about 156 days, 31 weeks, or almost eight months).
+If you worked less time than 1,250 hours, you do not qualify for FMLA job protection.

 You also qualify for FMLA if you are the spouse, child, or parent of someone with a serious health condition.